rahul-soshte/bramble-unity-mod/dan/README.md

 7. After that click on Gradle at the right hand side of Android Studio.
 ![Android Library Module](images/1403.png)

-Then click on Chunkbreaker -> createFullJarRelease Then copy the Chunkbreaker/build/full_jar/release/createFullJarRelease/full.jar in Unity's Android/Plugins/
+Then click on Chunkbreaker -> createFullJarRelease

+Then copy the Chunkbreaker/build/full_jar/release/createFullJarRelease/full.jar in Unity's Android/Plugins/

+Android Studio is also sometimes quite buggy.
+Delete any previous files present in this folder Chunkbreaker/build/full_jar/

+release/ before starting the 7 step or do a Complete Clean Project and redo the 7 step.